Cheese and Chocolate Pairings

 Spicy Aztec Organic Dark Chocolate Squares

 55% cocoa content with cayenne, pumpkin seeds, and cinnamon.
 Nicely complements a ripened goat cheese.

 Organic Milk Chocolate Sea Salt & Almond Squares

-A blend of milk and dark chocolate (38% cocoa) with salty-sweet inclusions.
+A rich milk chocolate (43% cocoa) with salty-sweet inclusions.
 Enjoy alongside a hard sheep's milk cheese.

-Salted macadamia nuts covered in a sweet blend of milk and dark chocolate (38% cocoa).
-Fresh roasted almonds covered with rich dark chocolate (54% cocoa).
-Both marry well with hard aged cheeses.
+Fresh roasted almonds covered with rich dark chocolate (54% cocoa) marry well with hard aged cheeses.